Rent or buy?

 - Once you’ve paid off your mortgage, your home will be yours and you won’t have to worry about paying for somewhere to live.

-- If your home increases in value you could use the equity to help buy a bigger home or fund a comfortable retirement.
+- If your home increases in value, you could use the equity (its market value less the mortgage debt) to help buy a bigger home or fund a comfortable retirement.

 - You can spend money improving your home and increasing its value without having to ask a landlord.

 - Sometimes it can be cheaper to buy than rent.

 - It’s a big commitment – you need to be sure you can afford what you’re taking on.

 - If the value of your home falls, you may be unable to sell if you owe more to your mortgage lender than your home is worth.